 A portion of the probe light is split before the AOM and EOM and used to beat with a phase-stabilized carbon nanotube fiber laser (CNFL) frequency comb [8, 9].
 The resulting RF frequency was counted with a HP53131A frequency counter at either 0.1 or 1 s gate times and fractional Allan deviations were recorded.
 Higher averaging times were obtained by averaging this data.
-Previous relative stability measurements of acetylene gas cells offer nearly a factor ten improvement on our measurements of 1.5×10^{-11} in 1 s, perhaps due to the narrower sub-Doppler linewidth.
-Measurements of the absolute frequency [10] of this reference involve a Cr:forsterite laser comb with a tunable repetition rate and are reproducible to < 200 kHz.
+The stability reported here is within a factor of 20 of the previous non-fiber-based references.
+Previous measurements of acetylene gas cells offer better than a factor ten improvement on our measurements, perhaps due to the narrower sub-Doppler linewidth.
+Measurements of the absolute frequency of this reference has been measured with a Cr:forsterite laser comb by changing its repetition rate [10] and are reproducible to < 200 kHz.
 Some shifts due to coupling and fiber position have been observed, which may be related to the multi-mode nature of the fiber.
 Further investigation is ongoing to improve both stability and repeatability, and to determine the fundamental limits inside large-core kagome-structured HC-PCF.

-Fig. 2a) Amplitude of error signal versus frequency offset around the P(13) $v_1 + v_3$ transition in acetylene. b) Fractional stability of the beat between the kagome acetylene reference and the phase-stabilized carbon nanotube frequency comb (KSU) as compared with other optical references based on acetylene [1-3].
+Fig. 2a) Amplitude of error signal versus frequency offset around the $P(13) v_1 + v_3$ transition in acetylene. b) Fractional stability of the beat between the frequency stabilized CW fiber laser and the phase-stabilized carbon nanotube frequency comb (KSU) as compared with other optical references based on acetylene [1-3].
 The CNFL comb is stabilized to a GPS-disciplined Rb clock, and is limited by it.